leadedge/Spout2/SPOUTSDK/README.md

 A sub-set of the Spout SDK for applications using DirectX rather than OpenGL.\
 SpoutDX is a support class for that provides functions similar to those in the OpenGL version of the SDK.\
 Several examples show details of use.\
-SpoutDX was originally designed for D3D11 and has been extended for D3D12 and D3D9.
-These contain very similar methods, but have not been tested in practical applications and should be considered as developmental.
+SpoutDX was originally designed for D3D11 and has been extended for D3D12 and D3D9 with very similar methods.

 - ARM build